 - i) A work permit for seconded persons, employed by a foreign employer, is issued at the request of the employer for performing jobs or providing services in the Republic of Serbia in accordance with the Law on Employment of Foreign Citizens.
 A work permit for seconded persons requires that there is an agreement between the foreign and the domestic employer on provision of services, which constitutes the grounds for secondment of a foreign citizen to work in the Republic of Serbia.
 Furthermore, before secondment to the Republic of Serbia the foreign citizen must have been employed by the foreign employer for at least a year.
 This work permit is issued for a period of up to one year at the most, however it can be prolonged on the basis of consent of the Ministry in charge of employment-related matters. - ii) A work permit for movement within a company registered abroad is issued at the request of the branch office or subsidiary registered in the Republic of Serbia, for temporary transfer of an employee to work at that branch or subsidiary, provided that the person has been employed for at least one year at the foreign company at the position of executive, manager or specialist for a specific field, and will be doing the same job in the Republic of Serbia.
 Exceptionally, a work permit for movement within a company registered abroad is also issued for temporary transfer of a trainee to work at that branch or subsidiary.
 The work permit for movement within the company is issued for the duration of the temporary residence or long-term residence visa on the basis of employment, but for no longer than one year, with the possibility of prolongation under the same terms as for a work person for seconded employees. - iii) A work permit for independent professionals is issued at the request of the employer, or ultimate user of services, if the independent professional has (i) approval for temporary residence or long-term residence visa on the basis of employment; (ii) a concluded agreement with the employer or ultimate user of services which must contain the deadline for completion of the work; and (iii) the necessary tertiary education and/or technical qualifications and requisite work experience in the field.
 The work permit for independent professionals is issued for the period needed to complete the work, but for no longer than one year. - iv) A work permit for professional training and development is issued at the request of the employer, or foreign citizen for the purpose of training, internship, professional practical work, professional training or development, if the foreign citizen has (i) approval for temporary residence; (ii) a concluded agreement with the employer for the training, internship, professional practical work, professional training or development which contains the place and duration.
-The work permit for professional training and development is issued for the duration of the training, internship, professional practical work, professional training and development is issued for the duration of the training, internship, professional practical work, professional training and development is issued for the duration of the training, internship, professional practical work, professional training and development is issued for the duration of the training, internship, professional practical work, professional training and training or development, but for no longer than one year, with the possibility of prolongation for another year.
+The work permit for professional training and development is issued for the duration of the training, internship, professional practical work, professional training or development, but for no longer than one year, with the possibility of prolongation for another year.